-You ever have one of those days where you just feel a little bit defeated, a little bit battle weary, and you kinda just want to hide in a hole but life won’t let you?
 We all have those from time to time, they’re par for the course of us being humans.
-I’m grateful for those days, though, because going through them helps me to be able to recognize when someone else is there – and that is when I can be the most helpful.
+I’m grateful for those days, though, because going through them helps me to be able to recognize when someone else is going through somethin’ – and that is when I can be the most helpful.

 You know the great thing about that?
 It takes so little to perk someone right up.
 A sincere smile with eye contact, someone taking the time to give you a hug and say “Hey, hang in there, this too shall pass.”